NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Pathfinder Society/Season 2/Qxal, The Thorned Monarch.md

     desc: "DC 28, attack +20; __5th __  _[[Spells/Mirage|Hallucinatory Terrain (At Will)]]_, _[[Spells/Illusory Scene|Illusory Scene]]_; __3rd __  _[[Spells/Illusory Disguise|Illusory Disguise (At Will)]]_; __2nd __  _[[Spells/Invisibility|Invisibility (At Will)]]_; __1st __  _[[Spells/Command|Command (At Will)]]_\n__Constant__  __(5th)__ _[[Spells/Truespeech|Tongues]]_ __(4th)__ _[[Spells/Speak with Plants|Speak with Plants]]_"

   - name: "Cooperative Growth"
-    desc: "`pf2:1`  **Requirements** Qxal's last action was a successful Strike against a creature adjacent to a natural surface.\n**Effect** Vines sprout from the surface, wrapping around the target's limbs.
+    desc: "`pf2:1`  **Requirements** Qxal's last action was a successful Strike against a creature adjacent to a natural surface.\n* * *\n\n**Effect** Vines sprout from the surface, wrapping around the target's limbs.
 The creature gains the [[Conditions/Grabbed|Grabbed]] condition.
 To escape, the creature must succeed on a DC 28 Escape check or break the vines (AC 20, Hardness 4, HP 36, BT 18, weakness 10 to slashing)."

   - name: "Flutter"
     desc: "`pf2:1`  Qxal Flies.
 Any creature they pass within 30 feet of during their Flutter is exposed to their hallucinatory scale dust."